diovudau/pynsm2/README.md

 * nsmClient.importResource(filepath)
   * Use this to load external resources, for example a sample file.
 It links the sample file into the session dir, according to the NSM rules, and returns the path of the linked file.
 * nsmClient.debugResetDataAndExit()
-  * Deletes self.ourpath, which is the session save file or directory, recursively and exists the client.
+  * Deletes self.ourpath, which is the session save file or directory, recursively and exits the client.
 This is only meant for debugging and testing.

 ## Long Instructions
 * Read and start example.py, then read and understand nsmclient.py.
 It requires PyQt5 to execute and a brain to read.
+* There are several very minimal and basic clients in the directory `minimalClients/`
 * For your own program read and learn the NSM API: http://non.tuxfamily.org/nsm/API.html
 * The hard part about session management is not to use this lib or write your own but to make your program comply to the strict rules of session management.